discos/characterization/README.rst

 Perform antenna characterization
 =================================

-*Perform* is a Python package containing software procedures that measure the antenna performance, such as *gain* and *beam shape*.
+*Perform* is a Python package containing software procedures for measuring antenna parameters such as *gain* and *beam shape*.

 Documentation for the current version of Perform is available `here
 <https://discos-perform.readthedocs.io/>`__.